 A circuit board is a piece of technology that ensures the assembly of electrical or data circuits on a horizontal piece of material.

-These plastic boards and their components provide the basic technology from phones to computers, television and other communication devices.
+These plastic boards and their components provide the basic technology from phones to computers, television, and other communication or electronic devices.

 The circuit board is important as it helps connect the electronics of a device in a compact space.
 With a circuit board, all the components of a device are connected to a power source while being insulated.

-A circuit board is made up of different components which are vital in its functioning.
-Some of its important components include:
+A circuit board is made up of different components that are vital in its functioning.

 - Battery: Provides power for a circuit,